Oracle Third party Support

 • Leverage Alternatives: Oracle sales reps know their biggest competition for support dollars is not another vendor but the possibility that you might leave Oracle support.
 Subtly let Oracle know you are exploring third-party support providers or other strategies.
 Even if you ultimately stay with Oracle, showing that you have a credible alternative quote that could cut your support bill by 50% can be a powerful bargaining chip.
 Oracle might respond with a discount or one-time credit to keep you.
 (Be tactful with this approach; you don’t want to sour the relationship, but it’s fair to mention that you have budget pressures, and everything is on the table, including third-party support.)

-• Play Hardball (when needed): If the support costs are unsustainable, CIOs might consider a more aggressive posture – for example, not renewing and going to a third party or consolidating Oracle systems to reduce licenses dramatically.
+• Play Hardball (when needed): If support costs are unsustainable, CIOs may consider a more aggressive posture – for example, not renewing and moving to a third-party solution or consolidating Oracle systems to significantly reduce licenses.
 Being willing to walk away is a classic negotiation tenet (know your BATNA – Best Alternative To a Negotiated Agreement).
 If Oracle believes you will seriously cancel support for a substantial part of your deployment, they will likely make concessions to keep at least some of your business.
-Of course, this must be handled carefully and only if you have a viable plan B. Ensure that any critical systems have coverage (either you have internal expertise, a third party lined up, or you’re comfortable running without Oracle support for a while).
+Of course, this must be handled carefully and only if you have a viable plan B. Ensure that any critical systems have coverage (either through internal expertise, a third-party arrangement, or your comfort in running without Oracle support for a while).

 • Use Executive Relationships: Engage Oracle at multiple levels.
 High support fees can sometimes be discussed in an executive-to-executive conversation (CIO to Oracle account executive or even Oracle support leadership).
 Framing it as a partnership issue – “We want to remain a long-term Oracle customer, but these support costs are forcing us to consider alternatives” – can prompt Oracle to find a compromise.
-Oracle does have discretionary discount programs, but they often require approval from higher-ups.
-If you can get Oracle’s management to see the bigger picture (retaining a strategic customer), they may approve a special discount or credit.
+Oracle does offer discretionary discount programs, but they often require approval from senior management.
+If you can persuade Oracle’s management to see the bigger picture (i.e., retaining a strategic customer), they may be more likely to approve a special discount or credit.

 Exploring Third-Party Support Options

-One of the most powerful strategies to reduce Oracle support fees is considering third-party support providers.
+One of the most powerful strategies to reduce Oracle support fees is to consider third-party support providers.
 These independent companies offer support for Oracle software (and other enterprise software) as an alternative to Oracle’s support.

 For on-premise Oracle products that are stable and not in need of constant updates, third-party support can slash costs while still keeping systems running smoothly.

-This section overviews third-party support, discusses potential cost savings vs. risks, and covers compliance considerations when moving off Oracle’s support.
+This section provides an overview of third-party support, discusses potential cost savings versus risks, and addresses compliance considerations when transitioning off Oracle’s support.

 Overview of Third-Party Oracle Support Providers